Jacksonville’s history complicates Republican convention

 Jacksonville has long been known as a bastion of conservatism, but in recent years it has become more diverse politically.
 While it remains a Republican stronghold, it’s not always as reliable as it once was.

 In 2011, Jacksonville elected its first black mayor, a Democrat.
 Five years later, Trump narrowly won Duval County.
-But two years ago, a black Democratic gubernatorial candidate got more of the county’s votes than now-Gov. Ron DeSantis, a close Trump ally.
+But two years ago, black Democratic gubernatorial candidate Andrew Gillum got more of the county’s votes than now-Gov. Ron DeSantis, a close Trump ally.

 “Jacksonville has made a few strides, but Jacksonville still has not shown that it wants to deal with some of its problems, especially the race problems it needs to deal with,” said Rodney Hurst, 76.